-- · how awareness awards one the power of choice and - how internal attention opens the door to management of emotions (from Domain 1 to Domain 2 of emotional intelligence).
+- how awareness awards one the power of choice and - how internal attention opens the door to management of emotions (from Domain 1 to Domain 2 of emotional intelligence).

-This practice illustrates a third important principle: you can exercise the power to CONTROL YOUR ATTENTION.
+This practice illustrates a third important principle: you can exercise the power to CONTROL YOUR ATTENTION which is dealt with in more detail in the next chapter.